-What better way to celebrate winter than in the open air with hundreds of your closest (Facebook) friends?
-Toronto's top DJs spin tunes for free Saturday nights at Harbourfront's Natrel Rink (from December 16-February 17 in 2017).
+What better way to celebrate winter than in the open air with hundreds of your closest (social media) friends?
+Toronto's top DJs spin tunes for free Saturday nights at Harbourfront's Natrel Rink, including New Year's Eve, where skates will be kept pumping directly into 2020.
 Set against the beautiful backdrop of Lake Ontario, it offers the romance of winter with a heated indoor locker room for those times when you can't feel your face.
-There is always a special holiday party edition in December with festive music and hot chocolate.
 The rink is frequently open during the week for skating lessons if you need to brush up on your skills.
 Get ready to be seriously cool.

 Recommended for Things to Do in December because: Tis the season for a little outdoor skating fun.
 It is perfectly timed before you go into hibernation.

 The National Ballet of Canada has performed for over 50 years and over 10 million people in the heart of Toronto.
 The company performs works from both contemporary and classical masters and employs some of Canada's top-notch artists, dancers and musicians.
-It shares the Four Seasons Centre with the performing arts with the Canadian Opera Company, a venue that is aesthetically and acoustically all class.
-And every holiday season it breaks out the Nutcracker, a beloved holiday tale that they perform flawlessly with 187 costumes in each performance.
+Every holiday season (this year from December 12-January 4) it breaks out the Nutcracker, a beloved holiday tale that they perform flawlessly with 187 costumes in each performance.
+Come 45 minutes before for Nutcracker story time, to enhance children's experience of the ballet.
 It is a spectacle that will make you believe in holiday magic (or at least the Sugar Plum fairy).